Application for admission to the department consists of the following:

 also be discussed.

-The statement of purpose can be attached to the electronic application to the Graduate School, or it can be sent via email or mail to the department.
+The statement of purpose should be attached to the electronic application to the Graduate School.

-- In reviewing applications the department gives extra weight to planning related work, such as volunteer service in the U.S. Peace Corps or professional planning experience.
+- Optional, supplemental materials, like a writing sample, resume, CV, or portfolio, can be sent via email or mailed to the department at the above address.
+In reviewing applications the department gives extra weight to planning related work, such as volunteer service in the U.S. Peace Corps or professional planning experience.
 The department also considers graduate work (not taken as an undergraduate), even if it is in another field.
 If students have such experience it should be stressed in the application.
-Supplemental materials can be sent via email or mail to the department.

 - **Students must have taken a statistics course for grade and credit prior to beginning their course of study in the department.
 If a statistics course shows up on your transcripts, that is acceptable.
 If you have not taken a statistics course, plan to take one once you are admitted to the program, and send the additional transcript to the Department upon completion.